About Us

 Danette enjoys working and supporting others with diabetes in the blind community.
 Her heart is filled with passion in being able to serve, grow, and have a lasting impact in the blind and visually impaired community.
 With more than 2,000 volunteer hours for various nonprofit organizations in the past 14 years, she continues to serve organizations such as Seattle Children’s Hospital, WCB, and ACB.
 She keeps busy with her leadership involvement in several WCB local chapters and special interest affiliates: Guide Dog Users of Washington State, Snohomish County Council of the Blind, South King Council of the Blind, and Washington Council of the Blind Diabetics.

-Immediate Past President Julie Brannon
+Immediate Past President Andy Arvidson

-Julie’s tenure as president was 2020 to 2023.
+Andy’s tenure as president was 2024 to 2025.